 A home warranty is different from home insurance.
 Home insurance offers protection from natural disasters and accidental damages, like theft.
 A home warranty, on the other hand, covers repairs and replacements due to everyday wear and tear of your home.
 While home insurance is required, a home warranty is optional, but often wise.
 If a pipe breaks in the kitchen, for example, your home insurance will likely cover it, but if there’s a plumbing issue or a kitchen appliance breaks, you will be out of luck unless you have a home warranty.
 “If the dishwasher breaks two weeks after moving into the home, a warranty plan will either fix the problem, and possibly replace it or credit the buyer an amount toward a replacement,” says Baldwin.
 “It is prudent for the buyer to continue the coverage each year, as it can lessen maintenance costs dramatically.”

 Does your new home have a large backyard?
 What about a pool?
 If the answer is yes, you can plan on spending extra money to maintain them.
 “Anticipate home maintenance costs because it is inevitable,” urged Baldwin.
 So while lounging poolside in the sweltering summer sounds wonderful, make sure you can actually afford to maintain and use the pool before purchasing such a luxury.
 Maintaining a nice home certainly isn’t easy.
 It involves lots of time and money.
-Here are other maintenance chores homeowners should do once a month
+Here are more things smart homeowners should do once a month.

 You never know when a window will break or when you’ll spontaneously decide to paint your bathroom pink.
 Having a little extra money set aside will help with any unforeseen issues that may arise.
 And in the wise words of Karen Baldwin, “knowledge is power, and in knowing as much information as possible, you can plan better financially for the purchase of a new home.”
 Need some helping saving some of the hard-earned cash money?
-Here's how you can win at being frugal: 56 almost effortless ways to save money and make stuff last longer.
+Try these 56 almost effortless ways to save money and make stuff last longer.